THE GRAIN TEAM

 Janna is driven by the creativity of designing spaces and has been drawing houses since she was 6 years old.
 She's passionate about beautiful buildings and gardens, and excited by opportunities for making a positive impact on lives and landscape through architecture, land stewardship and rural community development.

-Andy joined the team in 2019 and is working full time with us.
+Andy joined the team in 2019 and in 2022 he became a Director.
 After Part I at Cambridge University, and Part II at CAT (Centre for Alternative Technology), Andy spent time working with a conservation architect and ran a straw bale self build.
 He worked on a number of freelance projects including a self-built, timber frame bungalow and worked with several small practices before joining Grain.

-He qualified as an Architect in 2021 after completing his Part III with Bath University and recently qualified as a Certified Passivhaus Designer on the AECB CarbonLite Course.
+He qualified as an Architect in 2021 after completing his Part III with Bath University and shortly afterwards qualified as a Certified Passivhaus Designer on the AECB CarbonLite Course.

 Andy aims to design honest, highly sustainable buildings that are user friendly, healthy and simple to construct.
 He enjoys making interesting spaces filled with natural light.

-Jen is the most recent member of the Grain team, joining in June 2021.
+Jen has been working part-time with Grain since June 2021.
 She completed her Part I in Edinburgh and Part II at the Centre for Alternative Technology (CAT) whilst working for a small practice specialising in energy efficiency and community projects.
 This led to a job on and off site with a contractor where she worked on a number of different projects including Passivhaus standard houses, retrofits and barn restorations.

 After qualifying as an architect in 2012, Jen moved to Berlin for three years, where she worked as a ceramist, whilst also researching and visiting many of the numerous and diverse co-housing projects in the city.